gaehlerm/SoftwareEngineering/README.md

 ### Enums

 Fifth option: The best solution is certainly using an enum.
 Even if it takes getting used to it.
 Enums may seem slightly unusual at first glance due to the `Color::` prefix, and there is no way to alter this.
 However, this code is really solid and foolproof.
-If you write `Color::BLU`, you will get an error because you most likely did not define a color `BLU` inside the enum.
-You will receive an error message.
+If you write `Color::BLU`, you will get an error message because you most likely did not define a color `BLU` inside the enum.
 This is infinitely better than having a bug [Bugs, Errors, Exceptions].
 Furthermore, most Integrated Development Environments (IDEs) and programming languages support auto-completion for enums.
 Gone are the times when you had to look up magic values in the manual.
 Enums are great.
 Use them wherever you define a selection from a limited number of options.

 Enums can only be used if you know all possible options when writing the code.
 If the user can define custom options, string comparison must be used.
 Though cases where you really have to make string comparisons are rare.
 It is rare to encounter a situation where you receive a random string and then invoke a function based on its content.
 The only thing you usually have to do with random strings is pass them on without altering them.

 ## Booleans

-"If-statements should encapsulate code that is executed only when a condition is true – not jump out of an algorithm or method, if otherwise." - Robert C. Martin

 "Have a seat, my son.
 There is something very important that I have to tell you.
 If you hear it for the first time, it may be very shocking.
 But it has to be said: Booleans are evil."